tristantudorof/excel_coffee_sales_dashboard/README.md

 <img width="562" height="361" alt="Screenshot 2025-12-02 at 9 52 22 PM" src="https://github.com/user-attachments/assets/f3bdf001-ccc0-4a8a-a009-d356d00d7bce" />

-I now had all necessary customer data.
+I now had all the necessary customer data.

 Next, I moved on to the product details, gathering data from the Products sheet to populate the Orders sheet.